gallorob/gallorob.github.io/_posts/2021-01-18-thesis-experiments01.md

 ...
 Time to enable the elitists again, I guess 🤷‍♂️.

 ## Experiment 09
-So I enable the elitists feature again and increased $\mu$ to 0.5.
+So I enable the elitists feature again and increased $$\mu$$ to 0.5.
 This was obviously the stroke of genius that I needed: the elitism would assure me I'd get a smooth (Score) curve and the larger noise would increase my chances of finding better agents.

 So I ran the experiment.
 These are the Scores: